-(88 words:) This paper generalizes Fisher's geometric phenotypic model of adaptation by mutation to a genetic model in Hamming space and derives the probability of adaptation as a function of mutation rate.
-Optimal control rules for mutation rate are derived explicitly for some 'relatively monotonic' landscapes.
-These theoretical control functions are then evaluated against optimal mutation functions evolved using a meta-genetic algorithm.
-Experimental results show a close match between theory and experiment, both in artificial fitness landscapes defined by Hamming distance and a natural landscape defined by DNA-transcription factor affinities.
+(100 words:) This paper generalizes Fisher's famous 1930's geometric phenotypic model of adaptation to a genetic model and derives probability of adaptation as a function of mutation rate.
+Further, these theoretical functions are evaluated against optimal mutation functions evolved using a meta-genetic algorithm.
+Experimental results verify the new theory, in both artificial landscapes and a natural landscape defined by DNA-transcription factor affinities.
 The work was undertaken within EPSRC project EP/H031936/1 and formed the theoretical underpinning to both the authors' paper currently under second-round review for Nature and their BBSRC proposal (BB/L009579/1, under review) which seeks to advance knowledge of bacterial antibiotic resistance.

 E. Robinson, T. Ellis and A. D. Channon, Neuroevolution of Agents Capable of Reactive and Deliberative Behaviours in Novel and Dynamic Environments, in Advances in Artificial Life: Proceedings of the Ninth European Conference on Artificial Life (ECAL 2007), pp. 345-354, Springer-Verlag, 2007.
 LNCS volume 4648, in the LNAI subseries. doi:10/bwzbm9